becomingbabyman/cause/README.md

 - [x] ⏳ Basic merge and weft (time travel) functions.
 Needs revision.
 - [x] 🗺 Implement `CausalMap`
 - [x] ƛ Implement common Clojure collection protocols in CLJ(S) for CausalList and CausalMap
 - [x] 🏎 Do some profiling and improve the performance of the weave function in particular.
 There is much more tuning to be done, but a doubling of performance was achievable with only minor changes.
-This mostly came from me stupidly using `last` instead of `peek`.
 - [x] 🥞 Add transaction support to the data model via `tx-index`
 - [x] ✅ Full test coverage for collection protocol implementations
 - [x] ƛ EDN -> Causal transformation function